DHTMLX/docs-suite/docs/chart/configuration_properties.md

 ### Grid of the second scale

 Two sets of grid lines placed at different heights are difficult to read, so the grid of a direction belongs to the first scale of this direction (`"bottom"` for the horizontal direction and `"left"` for the vertical one).
-The second scale renders its labels, its own scale line and its [`targetLine`](chart/api/chart_scales_config.md#the-list-of-config-options-for-scales) and [`targetValue`](chart/api/chart_scales_config.md#the-list-of-config-options-for-scales), if they are specified, but not the grid.

 The [`grid`](chart/api/chart_scales_config.md#grid) property redistributes the grid between the two scales.
 Set `grid: true` for the second scale to render both grids: